 Karen Wheadon has been a Paralegal with the firm since 2001 and works closely with Jim Reed who handles NY and PA injury and malpractice cases.
 Jim says: “Karen is absolutely awesome and she does a great job helping our clients.”
 Karen truly enjoys her work.
 “I love how each case is so different from the next – it never gets boring,” Karen says.

 Born and raised in Horseheads, Karen graduated from Notre Dame High School and earned an associate’s degree in Paralegal Sciences from Corning Community College.

 She now lives in Pine City with her family.
 She and her husband Jeremy, who works at Hilliard Corp, were married in 2001.
 Karen has two children, Emily and Elise and two stepchildren, Justin and Erica.

 Injury and Malpractice Paralegal for Adam Gee

 Following a successful career in the Coast Guard, Chelsea Speer worked many years as a personal injury paralegal.
-Chelsea acts as paralegal to attorney Adam M. Gee who handles NY and PA personal injury and medical malpractice cases.
+Chelsea acts as paralegal to attorney Mike Brown.
+Gee who handles NY and PA personal injury and medical malpractice cases.

 Injury and Malpractice Paralegal to Christina Sonsire and Bookkeeper